kg6onn/Arduino_Turnout_Library/README.md

 turnoutSetup():

 This function needs to be called in the Void setup() method in your Arduino sketch.
 It will attach the servo to the pin and will move the servo to half the distance between your straight and divergent angles before slowing moving into the straight position.
 The idea with this was to put the turnout into a known postion at startup.
+This function also sets up the push button for local control if used.
+The push button pin needs to be assigned to a value other than decimal 99 for it to be set up.

 update():